Railway Companies' Association: History

 November 1905.
-Later secretaries included barristers W. Temple Franks (1905-1909) and Arthur Beresford Crane (1909-1929).
+Later secretaries included barristers W. Temple Franks (1905–1909) and Arthur Beresford Crane (1909–1929).

-The Association's role was necessarily reduced during World War I when parliamentary interest in domestic transport matters was low, railways being managed for the war effort under the provisions of the Regulation of the Forces Act 1871, but it gained in importance when the newly established post-war Ministry of Transport decided to deal with the railway companies jointly through the Association.
+The association's role was necessarily reduced during World War I when parliamentary interest in domestic transport matters was low, railways being managed for the war effort under the provisions of the Regulation of the Forces Act 1871, but it gained in importance when the newly established post-war Ministry of Transport decided to deal with the railway companies jointly through the Association.
 However, because the Railways Act 1921, during passage of which the Association lobbied for better compensation terms for shareholders, grouped British companies into four large concerns, another restructuring of the Association took place.
-The parliamentary members' council was abolished, severing the direct link with parliament, and the four new general managers constituted a standing committee of the Association.
+The parliamentary members' council was abolished, severing the direct link with Parliament, and the four new general managers constituted a standing committee of the association.
 Briefings of independent railway-linked Lords and MPs continued however, for example in the companies' 1938 'Square Deal' campaign for reform of freight rates' legislation in the face of road competition (which was overtaken by the onset of war in 1939) and in the run up to the Transport Act 1947 which nationalised the railways.
-With all railways then under a single management within the British Transport Commission, the Association was wound up at this point.
+With all railways then under a single management within the British Transport Commission, the association was wound up at this point.

-Nomenclature

-Modern commentators (Bonavia, Harris) drop the apostrophe in the name of this organisation, but Alderman includes it (when not abbreviating it to 'Railway Association').
-Despite not having had opportunity to examine the Association's minutes, one feels sure that the Victorians would also have been grammatically correct and we have retained it here.
-The Association doesn't seem to have been referred to by its initials 'RCA'.

 Records

-The minutes of the Association were printed and distributed to the member companies, so several sets survive.
+The minutes of the association were printed and distributed to the member companies, so several sets survive.
 They are available for consultation in The National Archives, together with other papers relating to the Association, and in the National Archives of Scotland.